bioidiap/bob.blitz/doc/c_cpp_api.rst

    The memory area pointed by ``data`` is stolen from the user, which should not delete it anymore.

+.. c:function:: int PyBlitzArray_SimpleInit (PyBlitzArrayObject* arr, int typenum, Py_ssize_t ndim, Py_ssize_t* shape)

+   Initializes the given ``PyBlitzArrayObject*`` with a new ``blitz::Array`` of the given typenum, dimensionality and shape.
+   See :c:func:`PyBlitzArray_SimpleNew` for details on the parameters.
+   This function does not check if the memory is already initialized.
+   It returns 0 on success and -1 on failure.

 To/From Numpy Converters
 ========================